The Post-Snowden Era

 June 2013

 Edward Snowden, an NSA contractor, leaked thousands of classified documents revealing the scope of global surveillance programs.
-The revelations fundamentally changed public understanding of government surveillance capabilities.
+As this CosmicNet guide explains, the revelations fundamentally changed public understanding of government surveillance capabilities.

 Key Revelations